-Pupil risk assessments to be created for those considered at risk or may require further guidance.
+Pupil risk assessments or PEEPs (Personal Emergency Evacuation Plans) are created for those considered at risk or may require further guidance.

 - How are Physical Distancing measures maintained in an emergency situation? / child becoming unwell in my lesson?

-Whilst all attempts at physical distancing will be maintained where possible, in the event of an emergency situation pupils & staff should evacuate the building as quickly and safely as possible.(add a short appendix on physical distancing) as sometimes children need to be carried for their own safety.
-Cleaning of body fluids should be done as soon as possible by informing the Facilities Help Desk (telephone 0129 524912).
+Whilst all attempts at physical distancing will be maintained where possible, in the event of an emergency situation pupils & staff should evacuate the building as quickly and safely as possible as sometimes children need to be carried for their own safety.
+Cleaning of body fluids should be done as soon as possible by informing the Housekeeping (telephone 013-665 6619).

 - How do I maintain Physical Distancing measures in the Boarding House?

-Movement around the Boarding House: keep to the left hand side of corridors and staircases and ensure 1 metre distance away from other people at all times.
-Markings and ‘no go’ zones to be marked out.
-Staff on evening duty will need to ensure, with positive reinforcement, that boarders are adhering to these.
+Movement around the Boarding House: keep to the left hand side of corridors and staircases and ensure 1 metre distance is maintained from other people at all times.
+Markings and ‘no go’ zones are marked out.
+Staff on evening duty ensure, with positive reinforcement, that boarders are adhering to these requirements.
 During prep duty staff should ensure that room doors are propped open and that prep is being conducted in a sensible manner.
 No collaborative work (unless online) is permitted.
-This is to be discussed further with HMMs.

 - How should my classroom be organised?